michaelsanford/ConU-Hacks-2020-Docker/README.md

+# "Docker, what even is it?"

-# ConU Hacks 2020 Docker
+## ConU Hacks 2020 Docker talk

 Stelvio Inc

 Michael Sanford

-## Docker, what even is it?

 ### Building

-1. Install Docker
+1. [Install Docker](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (I use Edge in my examples)
-2. Run `build.ps1`
+2. Run `build.ps1` (or `build.ps1 -d` if you want to detach)
-3. ...that's it...

 To quit, <kbd>Ctrl + C</kbd> and wait for the stack to exit gracefully.